How to Copyright a Book (12 Essential Questions Answered)

 The first step in registering your copyright is finding out which of these two paths you should take to apply.

-1. Online Registration— this is done through the electronic Copyright Office (eCO).
+This is done through the Electronic Copyright Office (eCO).
 This is the best, fastest, and least expensive way to register most books, and is the method much preferred by the eCO.

 How to do it: Use this link to go to the electronic Copyright Office and register for an account to get started.
 You’ll then follow the prompts to register your book.